matt-fonto/books/beyond_cracking_the_coding_interview/02_part_02_ugly_truths.md

 - Spend the bulk of your time getting better at solving problems

 ## Chapter 5 - Mindset and the numbers game

+- Technical interviewing is a number game

+  - Peer group that was going through the same things

+- Learn as much as you can, practice as much as you can, then learn some more and practice some more
+- Practice is CRITICAL
+- Number of interviews mattered more than starting technical proficiency
+  - 5 interviews is the tipping point
+- Be able to get more interviews and do better at those interviews